Ethnic pornography: Scholarly criticism

 In Chapter 3 of her book Porn Studies, Linda Williams, professor at the University of California, Berkeley, examines the film Crossing the Color Line starring Sean Michaels, a black actor, and Christi Lake, a white actress.
 In the interviews portion of the film, Michaels and Lake express how being "color-blind" is a progressive approach to interracial porn.
 Williams identifies a contradiction between these interviews and the subsequent performance, in which both actors make several references to the differences in skin color between them.
 For example, Lake refers to Michaels' genitalia as a "big black dick".
 Williams argues that by pointing out racial differences, race is being made the main point of intrigue for the audience, which perpetuates the exotification of racial differences.
 She argues that the eroticized sexual tension in interracial pornography dates back in American history to slavery.

 Mireille Miller-Young, professor of feminist studies at University of California, Santa Barbara, argues that while the porn industry hypersexualizes African-American pornographic actresses, they are often paid less, hired less, and given less attention during health checks than their white counterparts.
-Some scholars also argue that white women are upheld as the most-prized commodity in the industry, while black women are often devalued for their sex work, regardless of their perceived erotic abilities.